mgerdts/mgerdts.github.io/_posts/2018-02-25-uefi-debug-in-bhyve.md

 These last two bullets are taken care of with [this changeset](https://github.com/mgerdts/uefi-edk2/commit/eeeeb9c01ecab3d0830d2e00e43a1f9d8a408c2a).
 Notice that it also changes `PcdDebugIoPort` in `BhyvePkg/BhyvePkg.dec`.
 I had expected that that would be sufficient to change the debug port to `COM1`, but it seemed to have no effect.

 Once I did this, I wasn't completely out of the woods, as I found that this [caused bhyve to crash](https://smartos.org/bugview/OS-6694) because its uart emulation only handled 1 or 2 byte operations.  uefi works 4 bytes at a time.
+[Here's the fix](https://github.com/mgerdts/illumos-joyent/commit/ec04362e4d1964b7135cd7b70545ab97ce33882b).

 By the time you are reading this, the `bhyve` bug will probably be long fixed.
 To save you the hassle of building a debug uefi image, you can snag [the one I built](https://us-east.manta.joyent.com/mgerdts/public/blog/downloads/uefi-csm-rom-debug-com1-info.bin).
 You can activate that for a single bhyve zone with: